cascadia-arturshahnazaryan/Magic_8_Ball_App/README.md

 Magic_8_Ball_App
 ================

-The magic 8 ball application
+The magic 8 ball application for BIT 272